navy356/ase25-assignment04-navyanewatia/README.md

 The new samples will be written to ``samples/samples.json``.
 The original meal samples will still be in ``samples/meals.json``.

 ## Menu Navigation
+In general, all key bindings will be displayed at the bottom of the screen.
+You can use ``q`` at any point to instantly quit the application.
 ### Main Menu
 ![menu](images/menu.png)
 Simply click to select an option or use arrow keys and press enter.